Projects

 Issue labels used in project issues come from workspace-level label configuration under **Settings -> Issue labels**.

-Open **Intelligence** in the project sidebar to review dashboards with content for the current project.
+Open **Intelligence** in the sidebar to review dashboards with content for the current project.

 The intelligence list supports: